 If you are considering relocation, some things you should know include:

-- The Florida statutes section 61.13001 states that if the parent who has primary residential custody of the child is looking to move more than 50 miles from their current residence, they need to obtain a court order or written agreement.
+- The Florida statutes section 61.13001 states that if the parent who is named by court order or express agreement and is entitled to access or time-sharing of the child is looking to move more than 50 miles from their current residence, they need to obtain a court order or written agreement from the other parent.

 - Each parent has legal rights when it comes to visitation/custody and the opinions of both parents need to be consulted when contemplating a big move.

-- If the parent with primary custody decides to move without obtaining the proper agreement you could be held in contempt of court or could lose your custody status.
+- If the parent with majority timesharing decides to move without obtaining the proper agreement, that parent could be held in contempt of court or could lose their majority status.

-- If the main custodial parent files a relocation petition and you fail to respond in time, you can lose your right to dispute the move.
+- If the majority parent files a relocation petition and the other parent fails to respond in time, the non-responding parent can lose their right to dispute the move.